tinymce/tinymce-docs/plugins/fullscreen.md

 This plugin adds full screen editing capabilities to {{site.productname}}.
 When the toolbar button is pressed the editable area will fill the browser's viewport.
 The plugin adds a toolbar button and a menu item `Fullscreen` under the `View` menu.

+Full screen mode can be toggled using the following keyboard shortcuts:

+* macOS: Command+Shift+F
+* Most other operating systems (such as Windows or Linux): Ctrl+Shift+F

 **Type:** `String`

 ## Basic setup